hychn/hychn.github.io/md/A.study_guide.md

 # Guiding Questions

+* You cannot just passively chase some goal
+  * You must be focused and have a direction
+  * You must rest
+  * You must want it
+  * It wont happen unless you will it
+  * Try your best and relax

 * Cozy up to get ready for a good book or movie or a good study? good ideas?

 * Psalms 103:15-18 New International Version (NIV)